 In its natural state, wood is not waterproof.
 All wood types will eventually absorb moisture after long-term moisture or water exposure.
 To make wood waterproof and expand its lifespan, you need to treat it with a special wood sealer.

-The sealer will form a film on the wood surface preventing moisture from penetrating the fibres.
+The sealer will form a film on the wood surface preventing moisture from penetrating the fibers.

 Which is the most water resistant wood?

-One of the most water resistant wood types is teak.
-Teak is naturally oily which means that it can successfully prevent moisture and water from penetrating the fibres.
+One of the most water-resistant wood types is teak.
+Teak is naturally oily which means that it can successfully prevent moisture and water from penetrating the fibers.
 Teak feels oily and waxy when freshly milled.

 Mahogany is a good choice as well.